-If the precertification documentation is incomplete or inadequate, the reviewer will not approve coverage of the request.
-In such instances, the reviewer will notify the provider to submit the additional documentation necessary to make a decision.
+If the prior authorization documentation is incomplete or inadequate, the reviewer is unable to process the request.
+In such instances, Amerigroup will notify the provider and member to submit the additional documentation necessary to make a decision.
 If no additional information is received within the designated time frame, the Amerigroup medical director will make a determination based on the information previously received.

 Additionally, if the request does not meet criteria for approval, the requesting provider will be afforded the opportunity to discuss the case with the medical director prior to issuing the denial.
-For information on this process, refer to the Peer-to-Peer Review Process section of this manual.
+For information on this process, refer to the "Peer-to-Peer Review Process" section of this manual.